Scott Adams (American football)

-Scott Alexander Adams (September 28, 1966 – September 16, 2013) was a professional American football player who played guard for a six-season career, in-which he played for the Minnesota Vikings, New Orleans Saints, Chicago Bears, Tampa Bay Buccaneers, and Atlanta Falcons.
+Scott Alexander Adams (September 28, 1966 – September 16, 2013) was an American professional football player who played guard for a six-season career, in-which he played for the Minnesota Vikings, New Orleans Saints, Chicago Bears, Tampa Bay Buccaneers, and Atlanta Falcons.

 Adams was born on September 28, 1966, in Lake City, Florida.

 After playing in the NFL, Adams began a career in mortgage banking in Athens, Georgia.
 Adams died of a heart attack on September 16, 2013, aged 46, in Oconee County, Georgia.